Entanglement evolution of three-qubit mixed states in multipartite cavity-reservoir systems: discussion and conclusion

 The entanglement evolution of three-qubit mixed states composed of a GHZ state and a W state is analyzed, which has a better dynamical property than that of the generalized GHZ state in the specific parameter regions.
-For a more general case, it is deserved to consider the mix of a generalized GHZ state shown in Eq.
-(16) and a generalized W state $\ket{W^g}=\alpha\ket{100}+\beta\ket{010}+\gamma\ket{001}$ \cite{eosu08njp}.
-Moreover, beside the cavity-reservoir system, other physical systems are also worth to investigate, for example, atom systems \cite{tingyu04prl,tingyu06prl}, quantum dots \cite{loss98pra,ssli01pnas} and spin chains \cite{waw06pra}.
+For a more general case, consideration of the mix of a generalized GHZ state shown in Eq.
+(16) and a generalized W state $\ket{W^g}=\alpha\ket{100}+\beta\ket{010}+\gamma\ket{001}$ is deserved \cite{eosu08njp}.
+The entanglement evolution has close relation to the type of enviroment, therefore the entanglement dynamics in non-Markovian environments need to be considered in future \cite{bel99prl,jan07pra, alt10pla}.
+Moreover, beside the cavity-reservoir system, other physical systems are also worth being investigated, for example, atom systems \cite{sch03jmo,tingyu06prl}, quantum dots \cite{loss98pra,ssli01pnas} and spin chains \cite{waw06pra}.

 In conclusion, we have analyzed the entanglement dynamical property of the mixed state composed of a GHZ state and a W state in multipartite cavity-reservoir systems.
 As shown in Eq.
 (13), the entanglement evolution is restricted by a set of monogamy relations.
 When the mix probabilities $p\leq 0.25$ and $p=1$, the entanglement evolution of cavity photons is asymptotic, and, for other region of the probability, the evolution is in the ESD way.
-Furthermore, in the specific region $p\in[p_c,p_0]$, the ESD time of the mixed state is latter than that of the generalized GHZ state with the equal initial entanglement.
+Furthermore, in the specific region $p\in[p_c,p_0]$, the ESD time of the mixed state is later than that of the generalized GHZ state with the equal initial entanglement.
 Finally, we discuss the entanglement distribution in the multipartite systems and point out the intrinsic relation between the ESD of cavity photons and the ESB of reservoirs.